 Hillsdale College is pleased to introduce Kyle Gross as its new head softball coach.
-Gross takes the place of Joe Abraham, who was hired by Division I University of Toledo last month.
+Gross takes the place of Joe Abraham, who was hired by Division I University of Toledo in August 2018.

 “I would like to thank Mr. Don Brubacher, Rich Pewe and the hiring committee for the opportunity to coach at Hillsdale College,” Gross said.
 “There is a culture excellence and virtue at Hillsdale College and within the softball program I am honored and excited to become a part of.
 I recognize the privilege and responsibility in leading such a tremendous program and I cannot wait to get started.”

 In his year as interim coach at Toledo, Gross made his mark on the Rockets’ program, guiding it to its best record in eight seasons while ending long winless droughts against programs like Central Michigan and Ball State.
 That 2014 Toledo team was also the first to post a winning record at home since 1997.

 His coaching journey has also included stops at Walsh University and Heath City High Schools in Ohio.